How effective are masks to protect you from COVID-19?

 However, we understand that you may be unsure whether or not wearing a mask is right for you and your personal health needs.
 We always recommend seeking the advice of a healthcare professional when searching for answers to your unique health concerns.

-All our clinics are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.
+All of our medical clinic’s here in Calgary and High River are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.